The Dental Benefits and Detriments to Coffee and Tea

 What Happens if I Don’t Get a Root Amputation?

-If left untreated, the infection or decay can spread to the surrounding areas and result in one loss.
-This jeopardizes the stability not only of the tooth with the problem, but the surrounding teeth as well.
-Eventually the whole tooth will be compromised and will need to be extracted.
-Removing one root can help save the tooth and prevent you from needing to have it extracted and replaced with a partial, bridge, or implant.
+If left untreated, the infection or decay can spread to the surrounding areas and result in bone loss.
+This jeopardizes the stability of not only the tooth but also the surrounding teeth.

 Apicoectomy

 An apicoectomy is the removal of the tip (or apex) of the tooth’s root.
-An apicocectomy is performed usually after a root canal treatment if there is an incomplete resolution, or infection at the apical portion.
+Your endodontist usually performs an apicoectomy after a root canal treatment if the infection didn’t completely resolve or you have infection at the apical foramen.

 What Type of Tooth Qualifies for an Apicoectomy?

-- Inability to clean root canal blocked by a broken file that cannot be removed
+- Inability to clean a root canal blocked by a broken file that your dentist can’t remove

-- A fracture of crack on the apical portion of a tooth root
+- A fracture or crack on the apical portion of a tooth root

-- Curved root canal that prevents endodontic files from reaching the apex of the root
+- A curved root canal that prevents endodontic files from reaching the root’s apex

 - Calcification in the tooth that prevents endodontic files from reaching the apex